NeoSOFT-Technologies/mobile-react-native/README.md

   | [dependency-injection](#) | A module that contains classes to achieve DI across multiple modules based on ```injectable ```
   | [infrastructure](#) | A module that includes all external data providers/adapters which are outbound adapters to ```core``` module/ports.
 Further includes ```database``` & ```network``` external ports.|
 |[localisation](./packages//localisation//Localisation.md)| A module containing translation data |

+# Dependabot
+[Dependabot](https://github.com/dependabot) creates pull requests to keep your dependencies secure and up-to-date.

+You can opt out at any time by removing the [.github/dependabot.yml](.github/dependabot.yml) config file.